-Consider what you would like to do outside of work and whether the city in Ontario you are moving to can accommodate your needs.
-Check if that same city has a high standard when it comes to expenses.
-The last thing you want is to have your whole paycheck waste away on rent.
+Consider what you would like to do outside of work and whether the city you are moving to can accommodate your needs.
+Check the general cost of living in your prospective hometown.
+The last thing you want is to waste the entire paycheck on rent.
 Because if you do, what will there be left for you to do in your new Ontario home?

 Moving to Ontario from the USA

 Before immigrating to Canada, you’ll need to determine your eligibility and apply for a visa.
 Keep in mind that application acceptance can take several months.
 So you should start the process early to ensure everything is ready before the move date.
 You’ll also want to make sure you have the necessary documents to cross the Canadian border with you.